mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu-intermediate.md

      sbatch job.sh
      ```

-The configuration of `#SBATCH` and `torchrun` flags is similar to that in [the basic recipe of data parallel](./torch-gpu.md).
+The configuration of the `#SBATCH` and `torchrun` flags is similar to that in [the basic recipe of data parallel](./torch-gpu.md).

-The program runs on 8 GPUs with 4 per node.
-As is set up in the code `fsdp_tp_example.py`, the training process happens on 4 batches of data with FSDP,  and the model is trained with TP computation on 2 GPUs for each batch of data.
+The program runs on 8 GPUs with 4 GPUs per node.
+As is set up in the code `fsdp_tp_example.py`, the training process happens on 4 batches of data with FSDP,  and the model is trained with TP sharded computation on 2 GPUs for each batch of data.

 ???
 "Topology of GPU Communication"
-    The NVIDIA Collective Communications Library (NCCL) is set as backend in all of the PyTorch programs here, so that the data communication between GPUs within one node benefits from the high bandwidth of NVLinks, and the data communication between GPUs across nodes benefits from the bandwidth of the Infiniband network.
+    The NVIDIA Collective Communications Library (NCCL) is set as backend in all of the PyTorch programs here, so that the communication between GPUs within one node benefits from the high bandwidth of NVLinks, and the communication between GPUs across nodes benefits from the bandwidth of the Infiniband network.

-    The inter-node communication is much slower than the intra-node one.
-The communicating data size of TP is much larger than that of FSDP.
-The topology of GPU Communication is set up (in the code `fsdp_tp_example.py`) in a way that TP communication is intra-node and FSDP communication is inter-node node, so that the usage of bandwidth is optimized.
+    The intra-node GPU-GPU communication speed is much faster than the inter-node.
+The communication overhead of TP is much larger than that of FSDP.
+The topology of GPU communication is set up (in the code `fsdp_tp_example.py`) in a way that TP communication is intra-node and FSDP communication is inter-node node, so that the usage of network bandwidth is optimized.